 1. Vi Redd

-Born in Los Angeles in 1928 as the daughter of a drummer, Vi Redd is an American (and sometimes singer) known for her work in the bebop and hard bop genres.
+Born in Los Angeles in 1928 as the daughter of a jazz drummer, Vi Redd is an American alto saxophonist (and sometimes singer) known for her work in the bebop and hard bop genres.

-She started playing the at the age of 14 and was heavily influenced by who was leading the charge in bebop at the time.
+One of the first female saxophone players in jazz, she started playing the at the age of 14 and was heavily influenced by Charlie Parker who was leading the charge in bebop at the time.

 With her blues-inflected style, she performed as a side-woman with many of the greats of her time, including Earl Hines, Max Roach, Count Basie and Dizzy Gillespie.